asyml/texar/examples/bert/README.md

 ## Use other datasets/tasks

 `bert_classifier_main.py` also support other datasets/tasks.
-To do this, specify a different value to the `--task` flag, and use a corresponding data configuration file.
+To do this, specify a different value to the `--task` flag, and use `prepare_data.py` to create data of preparation and data configuration file, then use the corresponding data configuration file.

 For example, use the following commands to download the SST (Stanford Sentiment Treebank) dataset and run for sentence classification.
 ```
 python data/download_glue_data.py --tasks=SST
+python prepare_data.py --task=SST
-python bert_classifier_main.py --do_train --do_eval --task=sst --config_data=config_data_sst
+python bert_classifier_main.py --do_train --do_eval --config_data=config_data
 ```